Small Business and Technology Development Center

 The SBTDC helps business owners and potential entrepreneurs meet today's competitive challenges.
 The SBTDC offers consulting at no charge and follow-up services are available for all programs.

-During the last fiscal year, the Northwest SBTDC offices provided 2,000 hours of individual training to nearly 400 clients.
+During the last fiscal year, the Northwest SBTDC offices provided almost 2,000 hours of individual training to nearly 300 clients.
 The 18 county regional business outreach from the SBTDC has verified $7 million in capital formation throughout the region.
-The businesses that the Northwest SBTDC assisted created 133 jobs and retained 31 positions.
+The businesses that the Northwest SBTDC assisted created and retained over 400 jobs.

-In addition, the Northwest SBTDC held 46 training events for 557 attendees.
+In addition, the Northwest SBTDC held training events for over 350 attendees.

 The Small Business and Technology Development Center has developed and cultivated relationships with partners such as the Missouri Department of Economic Development (DED), State Legislature, area Chambers of Commerce and Economic Developers throughout the region to increase productivity and partnership possibilities for the SBTDC.